 When designing a tattoo for yourself, you need to do some very careful planning and thinking.
 This is something that’s going to stay with you for the rest of your life, so you need to get it right.

 One of the first things you need to consider is where you want the tattoo to be.
 Is it going to be on show for all the world to see?
-Or will it be in an inconspicuous place and hidden from view?
+Or will it be in an inconspicuous place and hidden from view most of the time?

 If you have a style or a theme in mind, you still need to keep an open mind.
 Start by doing some research on the images you like.
 Look at tattoo images, pieces of art, and symbols that may have a cultural meaning.

 Think about what is meaningful to you.
 By creating an original design that has a personal meaning, the tattoo will have much more significance.
 Try to steer clear of the latest design trends.